toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 >>> true
 ```

-Note that the `sortedSigs` is just an array of the two signatures needed to execute the proposal, sorted by their keccak hash.
+Note that the `sortedSigs` is just an array of the two signatures we generated needed to execute the proposal, [sorted by their keccak hash](https://github.com/fuzzland/blazctf-2024/blob/main/cyber-cartel/challenge/project/src/CyberCartel.sol#L59).

 As for remediation, there's two main bug fixes that would have prevented this exploit.
 One is to fix signature malleability which is done by checking that an incoming signature's `s` parameter is in the lower half order, as described in [OZ's `ECDSA's` `tryRecover()` function](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol#L127-L137).
-The second is to check that signatures match with a sorted array of guardians, and that each signature matches a unique guardian.
-This is to prevent allowing 2 valid signatures from the same signer, regardless of signature malleability.
+The second is to check that signers of given signatures match with a sorted array of guardians, and that each signature matches a unique guardian.
+This is to prevent allowing two valid signatures from the same signer, regardless of signature malleability.

 ## Oh Fuck (Pendle)

-This was a simple challenge- recover mistakenly sent tokens to the live, immutable Pendle Router at [0x00000000005bbb0ef59571e58418f9a4357b68a0](https://etherscan.io/address/0x00000000005bbb0ef59571e58418f9a4357b68a0#code).
+This was a simple challenge- recover mistakenly sent tokens to the immutable Pendle Router at [0x00000000005bbb0ef59571e58418f9a4357b68a0](https://etherscan.io/address/0x00000000005bbb0ef59571e58418f9a4357b68a0#code).
 The Pendle Router is a [diamond proxy](https://eips.ethereum.org/EIPS/eip-2535) with 5 facets to facilitate Pendle trading activity.

-Pendle allows users to send arbitrary tokens to be swapped before and after Pendle trades to allow users to easily swap out tokens to their PT/YT/SY tokens.
+Pendle allows users to send arbitrary tokens to be swapped before and after Pendle trades to allow users to easily swap out tokens to their Pendle PT/YT/SY tokens.
 In particular, the `ActionMiscV3` facet allows users to swap between two arbitrary tokens directly with the `swapTokenToToken()` function:

 ```javascript
 function swapTokenToToken(